SCRUBBER-PROHIBITING COUNTRIES

 TURKEY – No: The Ministry of Environment and Urbanization of Turkey announced on 6 April 2021 that washwater discharge of open-loop scrubbers is prohibited in Turkish waters.
 Vessels operating with open-loop scrubber must switch sulphur-compliant fuels.

-UK – Limited.
-Forth Ports and Port of Dundee prohibits the discharge of materials into the Forth and Tay.
+UK – Scotland – No: Forth Ports and Port of Dundee prohibits the discharge of materials into the Forth and Tay.
 This applies to discharge water from an Open Loop scrubber.
 Therefore, as a precaution the use of Open Loop scrubbers on the Forth and Tay is prohibited until further notice.

 US (CONNECTICUT PORTS AND WATERS) – No: discharge of exhaust gas scrubber washwater into Connecticut waters from any vessel is prohibited.

-US (PORT OF SEATTLE) – No: Port of Seattle Terminals Tariff No. 5, Item 4001 states that passenger cruise ships will not discharge graywater, blackwater, or exhaust gas cleaning system wash water, whether treated or not while at berth in Port Terminals.
+US (WASHINGTON STATE) – No: Port of Seattle Terminals Tariff No. 5, Item 4001 states that passenger cruise ships will not discharge graywater, blackwater, or exhaust gas cleaning system wash water, whether treated or not while at berth in Port Terminals.

 UNITED ARAB EMIRATES (ABU DHABI PORTS) – Yes: conditional. — Abu Dhabi Ports company (ADPC) policy is: